Best Calisthenics Apps in 2026

 Built by Hampton Liu, the creator of the popular Hybrid Calisthenics YouTube channel, this app takes an intentionally gentle approach to bodyweight training.
 Every exercise starts from the absolute easiest variation (wall push-ups, assisted squats) and progresses at a comfortable pace.
 The tone is encouraging and non-intimidating, making it the best choice for people who have never exercised before.

-The app is completely free and contains a focused set of fundamental movement patterns.
+The core app is free and contains a focused set of fundamental movement patterns.
 Each exercise includes clear video demonstrations with Hampton's signature friendly coaching style.
 The progression system is simple: master the current level, then move on.
-There are no complex periodization schemes or skill prerequisites.
+An optional Premium Supporter tier ($9.99/month) unlocks additional content.

 The simplicity that makes Hybrid Calisthenics great for beginners becomes a limitation as you advance.
 The exercise library is small, there is no custom workout builder, and tracking features are minimal.
 Once you have built a foundation, you will likely want to graduate to a more feature-rich app like Fitloop or Calistree.